kubakolecki/opall/README.md

 ### Prerequisites
 To build opall in Windows you will need:
 - Microsoft Visual Studio compatible with C++23.
 This build was tested with Microsoft Visual Studio Community 2022 17.12.4.
-- Windows Power Shell shoud be available on your PC.
+- Windows Power Shell should be available on your PC.
 - Git Bash or other GitHub client.
 - CMake version at least 3.23.
 This build instructions were tested with CMake 3.31.2.
-- vcpack (see next section on instruciton how to install)
+- vcpack (see next section on instruction how to install)
 ### vcpack setup
 vcpack is a package manager maintained by Microsoft.
-In provides easy instatalation of C++ 3rd party dependencies.
+In provides easy installation of C++ 3rd party dependencies.
 Installing vcpack makes installing 3rd party libraries much easier than building them from scratch.
 To install vcpack see [instructions](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell) or just execute following few steps:
 - Fist clone vcpack to some top directory in your PC (can be something like D:/MyC++Tools or whatever whit not an extremally long path):